-	Contracts are then exchanged between the seller and the property (bare trust) trustee as purchaser.
+Contracts are then exchanged between the seller and the property (bare trust) trustee as a purchaser.
 The contract is entered into with the property trustee holding legal title and the SMSF holding beneficial title.

-The SMSF pays the deposit, balance, legal costs and stamp duty.
+The SMSF pays the deposit, balance, legal costs, and stamp duty.
 There’s no need for the deposit to be paid through the property trustee.

-The purchase is complete and your SMSF now eligible for a whole host of potential tax benefits.
+The purchase is complete and your SMSF is now eligible for a whole host of potential tax benefits.

 Step 6: Manage the property

-The SMSF manages the asset, pays all associated bills, including council rates, water rates, land tax, property management fees and insurance premiums.
+The SMSF manages the asset, pays all associated bills, including council rates, water rates, land tax, property management fees, and insurance premiums.

-Trustees have full control over all leasing, renovating and selling decisions.
+Trustees have full control over all leasing, renovating, and selling decisions.
 The SMSF makes loan repayments and receives rental payments from tenants.

 The maximum tax payable on the property’s rental income is 15% because it is a super fund asset, and most maintenance expenses can be claimed as tax deductions by the SMSF.